 38. Regulation making power

-(1) The Governor may make regulations prescribing such matters as are contemplated, required, or permitted, to be prescribed by this Act, and such matters as appear to him to be necessary, desirable, or convenient, for giving effect to the purposes and objects of this Act.
+(1) The Governor may make regulations prescribing such matters as are contemplated, required, or permitted, to be prescribed by this Act, and such matters as appear to be necessary, desirable, or convenient, for giving effect to the purposes and objects of this Act.

 (2) Without limiting the generality of the power conferred by subsection (1), the Governor may make regulations prescribing as penalties for breaches of regulations so made penalties not exceeding in amount the sum of $1 000.

 [Section 38 amended: No. 113 of 1965 s.
 8; No. 79 of 1995 s.
-59.]
+59; No. 30 of 2021 s.
+97.]

-39. Application to this Act of certain of the regulations made under the Industrial Relations Act 1979
+39. Application to this Act of certain regulations made under the IR Act

-To the extent to which the provisions of the regulations made under the Industrial Relations Act 1979 are capable of application under this Act, those provisions shall apply accordingly; but to the extent that other regulations in addition to, substitution for, or amendment of, those regulations are deemed necessary or desirable for the purposes of this Act, then to that extent other regulations may be made under this Act or under that Act, and such of the forms prescribed by the regulations made under that Act as are capable of use with adaptations for the purposes of this Act, may with such adaptations as are necessary, be used for the purposes of this Act.
+To the extent to which the provisions of the regulations made under the IR Act are capable of application under this Act, those provisions apply accordingly; but to the extent that other regulations in addition to, substitution for, or amendment of, those regulations are necessary or desirable for the purposes of this Act, then to that extent other regulations may be made under this Act or under that Act, and such of the forms prescribed by the regulations made under that Act as are capable of use with adaptations for the purposes of this Act, may with such adaptations as are necessary, be used for the purposes of this Act.

 [Section 39 amended: No. 79 of 1995 s.
-60.]
+60; No. 30 of 2021 s.
+94, 96 and 98.]

+Part 8 — Savings provisions for Industrial Relations Legislation Amendment Act 2021

+[Heading inserted: No. 30 of 2021 s.
+95.]

+40. Terms used

+In this Part —

+commencement day means the day on which the Industrial Relations Legislation Amendment Act 2021 section 84 comes into operation;

+former section means a section of this Act as in operation immediately before the commencement day.

+[Section 40 inserted: No. 30 of 2021 s.
+95.]

+41. Business transmitted before commencement day

+(1) This section applies in relation to the transmission, as defined in former section 6(5), of a business before the commencement day.

+(2) For the purposes of determining whether an employee in the business has had continuous employment with an employer, on and after the commencement day —

+(a) former sections 6 and 8 continue in operation; and

+(b) Part II Division 3 does not apply.

+[Section 41 inserted: No. 30 of 2021 s.
+95.]

 Notes